Mobile menu icon

 Bring and Ping

-The name gives it away - bring your food and ping it in the microwaves found on the ground floor in Engineering Building A. There's also instant hot water taps for hot drinks and food too.
+The name gives it away - bring your food and ping it in the microwaves found on the ground floor in the Nancy Rothwell Building.
+There's also instant hot water taps for hot drinks and food too.

 Two students at the cafe